Xander Bogaerts

 After being signed as an amateur free agent by the Red Sox in 2009, Bogaerts made his MLB debut in 2013, appearing in 30 games between the regular season and postseason, and helping the Red Sox to the World Series championship.
-He became the Red Sox' starting shortstop in 2014, and was awarded the American League's Silver Slugger Award at the position in back-to-back years, 2015 and 2016, and again in 2019 and 2021.
-He has the most games played at the position of shortstop for the Red Sox, having set the record in 2022.
+He became the Red Sox' starting shortstop in 2014 and later won his second World Series in 2018.
+He is a five-time winner of the American League's Silver Slugger Award, as well as a four-time All-Star.
+He has the most games played at shortstop for the Red Sox, having set the record in 2022.
+After 10 seasons with Boston, Bogaerts signed an 11-year deal with the Padres following the 2022 season.

 Professional career

 Minor leagues

-Mike Lord, a scout for the Boston Red Sox, discovered Bogaerts at the age of 16, in 2009.
+Bogaerts was noticed in 2009, at the age of 16, by Mike Lord, a scout for the Boston Red Sox.
 After not playing baseball for two weeks due to the chicken pox, Bogaerts played for Lord, who recommended him to Craig Shipley, the Red Sox' vice president of international scouting.
 Shipley flew to Aruba to watch Bogaerts play.
 The Red Sox signed him to a contract with a $410,000 signing bonus.

 Bogaerts made his professional debut in 2010 in the Dominican Summer League (DSL), where he had a .314 batting average, .396 on-base percentage, and .423 slugging percentage.
-He led the DSL Red Sox in each of those categories, along with hits (75), home runs (3), RBIs (42), and total bases (101).
+He led the DSL Red Sox in each of those categories, along with hits (75), home runs (3), runs batted in (RBIs; 42), and total bases (101).
 He was fifth in the DSL in RBIs and tenth in total bases, and he had a .929 fielding percentage.
 The next year, at age 18, Bogaerts played for the Greenville Drive of the Class A South Atlantic League, where he had a slash line of .260/.324/.509, fielded .924, and hit 16 home runs in 72 games.

 During the 2012 season, Bogaerts started out in Class A and ended up playing with the Portland Sea Dogs of the Class AA Eastern League.
 He was named to appear in the 2012 All-Star Futures Game.
 Heading into the 2013 season, Bogaerts ranked sixth in the MLB.com Top 100 Prospects list, eighth in the Baseball America Top 100 Prospects list, and was ranked the fifth-best prospect by ESPN's Keith Law, who described him as "Still just 20 years old, Bogaerts has been playing solid shortstop for Portland with a solid walk rate but isn't yet generating the power expected from his explosive swing."